Yes, there is a wrong way to stain wood. And I didn’t know it was wrong until I messed it up mid-project, guys. *face palm*

 - Be proud of your awesome DIY skills cause that’s what DIY is all about, learning how things work and making a better you and space in the end…. hopefully… wishfully. etc.

 Hope this finds you in the knick of time so you can make all the right choices in staining your projects!
-Share and shop my amazon links to support this blog, it costs nothing to even order groceries through my links above and it helps me support the fam!
+Share and shop my amazon links, especially the products and stain from this post, to support this blog, it costs nothing to even order groceries through my links above and it helps me support the fam!

 Thanks have a wonderful day! xo Gill